cpc/openasip/README.md

 License:
  * OpenASIP project source code is licensed with LGPL v2.1.
- * Generated hardware description files are licensed with a more permissive MIT license.
+ * Generated hardware description files are licensed with a more permissive MIT license, to allow the designer more freedom to choose the licensing of the produced processors.
  * Read more in [LICENSE.txt](https://github.com/cpc/openasip/blob/main/LICENSE.txt)

 Links: